 Bandwidth Does Not Equal Speed

-This is a common enough misconception that can be cleared up with a relatively simple analogy.
+This is a common misconception that can be cleared up with a simple analogy.

-Picture a fast food restaurant, with a school bus filled with hungry student athletes looking for a post-game meal.
+Picture a fast food restaurant, filled with hungry student athletes looking for a post-game meal.
 As this team is very coordinated, they all want the same things, allowing the crew member behind the register to take all of their orders at a consistent rate.
 While it may take longer, all of the team members will have their order taken.

 Now, imagine that the fast food franchise has a second person at the registers, equally proficient as the first employee.
 While the speed at which orders can be taken hasn’t technically increased, more orders can be taken at once, so the student athletes will make it through the line faster.